IronMan1994/CGA-MWS-algorithm/README.md

 ## A brief description of algorithm

-* INPUT: A weighted non-binary mutation matrix or A mutation matrix.
+* INPUT: A weighted non-binary mutation matrix or A mutation matrix, Parameter k.
 * OUTPUT: Gene set of size k.

 ## Some features of the algorithm